huddlelamp/huddle-engine/README.md

 # Notes about the different available notes #

-* In the Senz3D node is the calculation of the ROI of the RGB image within the depth image.
-This is sent once at the beginning to the Basics node as ROI data type to "cut" the right part.
+* When started, the "Senz3D" node automatically determines the region that the RGB image has within the larger depth image using the UV map.
+The result is then sent a single time further down the pipeline and can be picked up by the "Basics" node as data of type ROI.
+The "Basics" node then uses just the region for which RGB and depth information is available.
-* Basics node tries to process every input, so that's why Basics needs some filtering before the node.
+* The "Basics" node tries to process every input, so that's why "Basics" needs some data filtering before the node.
-*